ConorDaniel/ourHospital/README.md

-changed structure from department and staff, to hospital, department, staff
+changed structure and now all appears to be working - user has session in which they can list a hospital, department and staff.
+Multiple console.logs still to be tidied up.

-Working on the hbs - gettig some 404's
+Now proceding to add the additional scaffolding outlined by Eamonn